mikbuch/mikbuch.github.io/_posts/2019-05-22-Jupyter-Notebook-OpenStack.md

 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout mykey.key -out mycert.pem
 ```

-## Install and configure Apache server (for proxy)
+## Install and configure Apache server

-Create self-signed certificates.
+This step is required in order to proxy your server (no need of running Jupyter Notebook as root).

+Make sure that self-signed certificates were generated (see previous step).

 Prepare the configuration file at `/etc/apache2/sites-available/jupyter.conf` with the following settings:
 ```apache